james-stevens/powerdns-webui/README.md

 I used Apache - here's a suitable setup.
 It assumes your PowerDNS WebUI is listening on IP Address 127.1.0.1 and your Apache Server can listen on 192.168.1.126 (this will be host dependant, of course).

+I haven't included the per-user authentication config lines, you will need to add whatever you prefer.

 ```
 <VirtualHost 192.168.1.126:443>